Inês de Medeiros

 Inês de Saint-Maurice Esteves de Medeiros Victorino de Almeida (born 15 April 1968) is a Portuguese actress and politician.
-She won a Golden Globe in 1996.
-A member of the Socialist Party, she was a deputy in the Assembly of the Republic from 2009 to 2016, and mayor of Almada from 2017.
+She won a Portuguese Golden Globe in 1996.
+A member of the Socialist Party, she was a deputy in the Assembly of the Republic from 2009 to 2016, and has served as Mayor of Almada from 2017.

 Early life and acting

 Medeiros was born in Vienna, Austria, where her father António Victorino de Almeida was a conductor, while her mother Maria Armanda Esteves was a journalist.
 Her sister Maria is also an actress.
 The family moved regularly until the Carnation Revolution in Portugal in 1974; they settled in Lisbon the year after.
-She studied two years of Portuguese literature at the New University of Lisbon but did not graduate; she then studied theatre for two years at Sorbonne University.
+She studied two years of Portuguese literature at the NOVA University Lisbon but did not graduate; she then studied theatre for two years at Sorbonne University.

 Medeiros made her cinematic debut in 1981's A Culpa, directed by her father.
-In 1996, she won a Golden Globe.
+In 1997, she won a Golden Globe for Best Actress in a Motion Picture, for her performance in Pandora.